 Results

-MBCTD was trained on FOTBCD, a dataset of 220k+ before/after aerial pairs spanning 28 French departments, and evaluated at full resolution on two benchmarks:
+MBCTD was trained on FOTBCD, a dataset of more than 220,000 before/after aerial pairs spanning 28 French departments.
+It was evaluated at full resolution on two benchmarks:

 | Benchmark | F1 | mIoU | Per-class IoU |